-Figure 12 AUX Connection
+Figure 13 AUX Connection

-Battery Options
+Battery Options (LPC Only)

-The charger can be set to charge four different types of batteries: wet lead-acid, AGM, gel, or LFP.
+The charger can be set to charge three different types of batteries: wet lead-acid, AGM, or gel.
 The charger is set to AGM by default by the factory.
-The battery type may be changed at the factory or through the NVM Setup Utility.
+The battery type may be changed at the factory or by the NVM Setup Utility.
 To determine what type of battery the inverter is configured for, monitor the LED blink code at startup and reference the LED status chart.

-Branch Circuit Rating
+Branch Circuit Rating (LPC Only)